CurvSurf/ARPointCloudFindSurface/README.md

 ## Pushing ARCore to Its Limits

-While Apple’s ARKit provides point data only within a 10‑meter radius via `rawFeaturePoints`, Google’s ARCore offers point data up to 65 meters through `acquirePointCloud()`.
+While Apple’s ARKit provides point data only within a 10‑meter radius via `rawFeaturePoints`, Google’s ARCore offers point data up to 65 meters through `frame.acquirePointCloud()`.
 This difference means that one of the two technologies is largely confined to indoor use, whereas the other opens up the possibility of testing FindSurface performance even on massive outdoor architectural structures.

 [![video](https://img.youtube.com/vi/YRCeQBaCGZw/maxresdefault.jpg)](https://www.youtube.com/watch?v=YRCeQBaCGZw)